phy-q/benchmark/README.md

 ## 3. Task generator
 <a name="Task-generator"/></a>
-We develop a task generator that can generate tasks for the task templates we designed.<br>
+We develop a task generator that can generate tasks for the task templates we designed for each scenario.<br>
 1. To run the task generator:<br>
     1. Go to ```tasks/task_generator```
     2. Copy the task templates that you want to generate tasks into the ```input``` (level templates can be found in ```tasks/task_templates```)